-B. Conflict of Interest and Confidentiality
+Conflict of Interest and Confidentiality

-MCI staff, including the Executive Director, the Accreditation Manager and other staff assigned to work with ACGC, and program accreditation documents and procedures must comply with the published Conflict of Interest Policy.
+MCI staff, including the Executive Director, the Accreditation Manager, and other staff assigned to work with ACGC, including program accreditation documents and procedures, must comply with the published Conflict of Interest Policy.

-Volunteers completing work for ACGC including members of the Board of Directors, committees and task forces must comply with ACGC Conflict of Interest and Confidentiality policies.
-Conflict of Interest documentation is maintained by the Executive Office and updated at the outset of each ACGC activity.
-The following relationships may create a conflict of interest.
+Volunteers completing work for ACGC, including members of the Board of Directors, committees and task forces must comply with ACGC Conflict of Interest and Confidentiality policies.
+Conflict of Interest documentation is maintained by the Executive Office and updated at the outset of each ACGC activity and is asked for by volunteers on a minimum of an annual basis.
+The following relationships may create a conflict of interest:

-A volunteer is currently an employee or consultant to a sponsoring institution.

-- A volunteer has one or more relatives who are appointees or employees of the sponsoring institution; or have served in one of these capacities during the current accreditation cycle. - A volunteer is a graduate of a sponsoring institution. - A volunteer is involved with, or has been significantly involved with, supervising clinical rotations or teaching students from the sponsoring institution during the current accreditation cycle. - A volunteer has a close personal or professional relationship with members of the program leadership or core faculty at the institution. - A volunteer is a program leader or core faculty member of a program that shares clinical sites, courses, and/or teaching modules with the program under review
+- A volunteer is currently, or has been within the past five years, an employee or consultant to a sponsoring institution. - A volunteer has one or more relatives who are appointees, employees, or consultants of the sponsoring institution; or have served in one of these capacities during the current accreditation cycle. - A volunteer is a graduate and/or a parent/guardian of a graduate of a sponsoring institution. - A volunteer is involved with, or has been significantly involved with, supervising clinical rotations or teaching students from the sponsoring institution during the current accreditation cycle. - A volunteer has a close personal or professional relationship with members of the program leadership or core faculty at the institution. - A volunteer is a program leader or core faculty member of a program that shares clinical sites, courses, and/or teaching modules with the program under review.